MingRuji6388012/HooDee/README.md

 - 6388012 Rujiphart (Ming)
 - 6388185 Bunradar (Oil)

-have contributed to Web Programming project.
+have contributed to Web Programming project which included in ITCS212 Web programming subject on Faculty of ICT, Mahidol University.

 ## Progress :date: